kelvinyelyen/arcane-flask/README.md

 # newsletter-automation

-A web application designed to simplify the process of managing newsletters and connecting with subscribers.
-It provides an all-in-one solution for users to create, edit, and send newsletters to their subscribers effortlessly.
+Web application designed as part of the final project for Harvard's CS50 course.
+It provides an all-in-one solution for users to create, manage, and send newsletters to their subscribers.

 ## Features